LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 **ConnectorAuthenticationRequest**

-The authentication request holds the request identifier, which allows the brand to identify the authentication request and map the OAuth token in the response to the request originator.
+The `ConnectorAuthenticationRequest` holds the `requestIdentifier`, which allows the brand to identify the authentication request and map the OAuth token in the response to the request originator.

 Please use the structured content metadata JSON with the relevant fields, as presented in the example JSON below.